 Suited for demanding environments from industrial works to end-user items such as jewellery.

 Jonah Myerberg co-founder and CTO of Desktop Metal says the 316l is the start of a campaign to increase the company’s portfolio and also address a widening set of use cases for their print platforms.

-No product would be viable without a use case scenario and the desktop materials science team have confirmed that the shop system meets MPIF 35 standards set by the metal powder industries federation.
+No product would be viable without a use case scenario and the desktop materials science team has confirmed that the shop system meets MPIF 35 standards set by the Metal Powder Industries Federation.